yysun/git-to-text/README.md

 - `/tag [from]` - Analyze changes between git tags, optionally starting from a specific tag
 - `/retry` - Re-run last consolidation (from /commit or /tag)
 - `/speak [lang]` - Set language for responses (defaults to English)
-- `/log [on/off]` - Enable/disable logging to file with timestamped output
+- `/export` - Export features to a timestamped log file with repo name
 - `/exit` - Exit the program

 ### Example Session